julianreul/mode_behave/README.rst

          - One column per alternative AND per equal alternative, indicating the availability.
            Specified as: 'av_' + str(no_alternative) + str(no_equal_alternative)
          - If a parameter is constant across alternatives or equal alternatives, then let the columns be equal.
+         - Furthermore, the observations can be given a weight.
+Therefore, an additional column needs to be provided, named 'weight'. - Without any further suffix.
    * Index: The index shall start from '0'.

 2. Initialization argument 'param':